Not Just a Tagline

 Then a member of our board made a suggestion that was brilliant in its simplicity.
-Why not return to our roots with the shorter tagline of “Protect Life”?
-Everything we do is a means to one end - we want safety in our neighborhoods for cops and citizens alike.
+Why not return to our roots with the shorter tagline of ‘Protect Life’?
+Everything we do is a means to one end – we want safety in our neighbourhoods for police and citizens alike.
 And ultimately, our core mission is to protect life.

-At this writing, we estimate more than 180,000 people have been saved from death or serious injury because our TASER weapons were used instead of a firearm.
-This is the original metric behind the “Protect Life” mission.
+At the time of writing, we estimate more than 180,000 people have been saved from death or serious injury because our TASER weapons were used instead of a firearm.
+This is the original metric behind the ‘Protect Life’ mission.

-It gets real when we hear the stories, like the mother who thanked our president after a TASER was used on her special needs daughter as she was threatening an officer with a knife.
+It brings it home when we hear the stories, like the mother who thanked our president after a TASER was used on her special needs daughter as she was threatening an officer with a knife.
 This mother was so grateful that her daughter's life was spared that she actually came to work for the company.

 So we decided to return to our roots and our original tagline, and expand the definition to capture the breadth of the Axon network.
 Protecting truth and time are as important as ever, but they are steps towards our core mission.

-Here are three new ways we're protecting life.
+Here are three new ways that we're protecting life.

 Protecting Life: Truth to Stop a Riot

-On February 17th, a teenager was fatally shot by an officer in Baltimore.
-After the shooting, the Baltimore police released their Axon body camera footage, which clearly shows the suspect carrying and pointing a firearm at the officer in pursuit.
+On 17th February, a teenager was fatally shot by an officer in Baltimore, USA.
+After the shooting, the Baltimore police released their Axon body-camera footage, which clearly shows the suspect carrying and pointing a firearm at the officer in pursuit.
 The Axon watermark at the top right-hand corner of this footage is a public assurance that the chain of custody has been recorded and preserved.

 Any loss of life in our communities is a tragedy, but the footage captured by the body camera prevented the tragedy from compounding by presenting a clear, accurate narrative.
 Our goal is to protect police officers and citizens alike.
 And because of the HD footage, pre-event buffer and full shift battery, the details that matter most were captured clearly.